-Hemophilia A is characterized by little or no factor VIII in the blood.
-This is a protein that plays a crucial role in the blood clotting cascade.
+People with hemophilia A have little or no factor VIII in their blood.
+This is a protein that plays a crucial role in the blood clotting cascade that stops bleeding when an injury occurs.
 SPK-8016 aims to boost factor VIII levels in the blood of hemophilia A patients who develop inhibitors, or antibodies, that cause factor VIII replacement therapies to fail.

-Nearly 30 percent of hemophilia A patients who receive plasma-derived or recombinant factor VIII infusions develop inhibitors, which are antibodies that mark the infused factor VIII for destruction by the immune system.
+As many as 30% of hemophilia A patients who receive plasma-derived or recombinant factor VIII infusions develop inhibitors.
 The result is the failure of therapies that aim to boost factor VIII levels, and the risk of life-threatening prolonged bleeding and other complications.

 SPK-8016 in clinical trials